 The DUI Law Firm of Jon Woolsey has conducted well over 1,000 of these Administrative Hearings and knows every possible means by which they can be won.

 We pride ourselves on saving the client’s license to drive because we know that without it jobs, family and reputation are at stake.
-The disasters that can arise as a result of these license hearings are more far reaching that the criminal case in many instances.
+The disasters that can arise as a result of these license hearings are more far-reaching than the criminal case in many instances.